ashrielbrian/vers/README.md

 1. IVFFlat (k-means for partitioning)
 2. Locality-sensitive hashing (LSH) heavily inspired by [fennel.ai's blog post](https://fennel.ai/blog/vector-search-in-200-lines-of-rust/).

+This repository is meant to be a learning experience for ANN search algorithms and is not meant for production (as a cursory scan of the codebase can probably tell you).

+_"What I cannot build, I do not understand."_ - Feynman

 ### Getting Started

 Like any sensible package, the API aims to be dead simple.